JRS invests in the technical and the institutional activities necessary to:

 - Create broad awareness of the value of biodiversity data and information services, and

 - Build the capacity to use and produce biodiversity data, including the partnerships and networks to sustain the work over the long-term

 JRS’ strategy to advance the field of biodiversity informatics and improve conservation decision making is to connect data publication to knowledge use related to pollinators’ biodiversity and to freshwater biodiversity.
 By focusing our resources on two domains of conservation and within limited geographic areas, we aim to sustain our investments in technology, capacity, and projects.
 Our three programs of grantmaking are:

-is to expand the tools and processes used to collect, manage, and disseminate biodiversity data and information in sub-Saharan Africa and to connect this knowledge to the people — the policymakers, scientists, conservationists, economists, and the public — who make and influence decisions that are crucial to preserving biodiversity.
+is to expand the tools and processes used to collect, manage, and share biodiversity data and information in sub-Saharan Africa and to connect this knowledge to the people — the policymakers, scientists, conservationists, and the public — who influence decisions that are crucial to preserving biodiversity.
 We achieve this through:

 Concentrating on biodiversity informatics

 Through biodiversity informatics, we lead and serve as a catalyst for action.
 We advocate for data quality, standards, open access, and the establishment of persistent data repositories.